esl/MongooseIM/doc/configuration/listen-http.md

 ## TLS (HTTPS) options

-By default the HTTP listener does not use TLS.
+By default, the HTTP listener does not use TLS.
 To use TLS (HTTPS), you need to add a TOML table (subsection) called `tls` to the config file with the `certfile` and `keyfile` options that specify the location of the certificate and private key files, respectively.
 If the keyfile is password-protected, `password` is required as well.
 If the certificate is signed by an intermediate CA, one will probably want to specify the CA chain with the `cacertfile` option.